 3. Vodun.
 Here again there are striking similarities between the ancient Hebrew and Vodun cosmologies.
 Originally brought forth by Nana Buluku, the androgynous couple Mawu Lisa complete the process of creation through their offspring.
 Lisa is symbolized as the sun; Mawu as the moon.
 The other "vodun" are described as forces of nature.
 Similar to Ifa, the spirit world is adjacent to the physical one.
 So too, everything is interconnected.
 Also, there are other realms of reality below the surface of the visible earth.

 4. Igbo.
 The supreme being, like the deity of Hebrew cosmology is supremely above and beyond creation.
 The cycles of life rotate from brith, puberty, adulthood, maturity, death/transformation.
 At the same time "death" is not permanent, as one could become an ancestor and/or reincarnate.
 The human hemisphere of life "above" the horizon is adjacent to the spirit world "below."
 Thus, they are interconnected.

 5. Kongo.
-The Kongo cosmogram is similar to the other.
-And it represents the cycles both microcosmically and macrocosmically.
-Moving counter clockwise birth corresponds to east, sunrise, spring; adulthood corresponds to north, noon, summer; death to west, sunset, fall; and beyond death to south, midnight, winter.
+The Kongo cosmogram is similar to the others.
+It represents the cycles both microcosmically and macrocosmically.
+Moving counter-clockwise birth corresponds to east, sunrise, spring; adulthood corresponds to north, noon, summer; death to west, sunset, fall; and beyond death to south, midnight, winter.
 The world below the horizon is equal to and/or greater than the one above.
 In other words, the realm of the ancestors below the surface is a place of both veneration and rejuvenation.